 Thoroughly remove dirt and oil from the engine and control area.
 Clean or replace the air cleaner elements as necessary.
 Check and retighten all fasteners as necessary.

-1. Unscrew the knob on top of the air cleaner cover and remove cover (Figure 14).
-Set knob and cover aside.
+1. Release the latch tabs (Figure 14) on each side of the air cleaner cover, and remove cover.